LouisCharlesC/safe/README.md

 safe::Safe<int, std::mutex> lockableDefault(safe::default_construct_lockable, 42); // lockable is default constructed, and value is initialized
 ```
 ### 5. Choose the lock and access mode that suits each access
-One you construct a Safe object, you fix the type of the lockable object you will use.
+Once you construct a Safe object, you fix the type of the lockable object you will use.
 From there, you will create an Access object every time you want to operate on the value object.
 For each of these accesses, you can choose the appropriate lock, and whether the access is read-write or read-only.
 #### Force read-only access with shared mutexes and shared_locks
 Shared mutex and shared locks allow multiple reading threads to access the value object simultaneously.
 Unfortunately, using only mutexes and locks, the read-only restriction is not guaranteed to be applied.
 That is, it is easy to create a situation where a thread locks a mutex in shared mode and writes to the shared value.
 With safe, you can enforce read-only access when using shared locking.
 ## Basic usage